2021 PH27

 is a near-Earth asteroid of the Atira group.
 It was discovered by Scott Sheppard using the Dark Energy Survey's DECam imager at NOIRLab's Cerro Tololo Inter-American Observatory on 13 August 2021. has the smallest semi-major axis and shortest orbital period among all known asteroids as of 2021, with a velocity at perihelion of 106 km/s.
-It also has the largest value of the relativistic perihelion shift, 1.6 times that of Mercury.
-With an absolute magnitude of 17.7, the asteroid is expected to be larger than 1 km in diameter.
+It also has the largest relativistic perihelion shift of any object orbiting the Sun, 1.6 times that of Mercury.
+With an absolute magnitude of 17.7, the asteroid is estimated to be larger than 1 km in diameter.